ImNotTheBoi/odin-recipes/README.md

 Learned the Html Basics like its elements and tags, how to use Git and Github, and basic setups for programming.

-Learned basic fundamentals and syntax of CSS like this selectors and styles.
+Learned basic fundamentals, box model, and syntax of CSS